peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 the linked Status Assertion is available and presented to the Verifier, and not expired.

 6. **Real-time validation**: OAuth Status Lists provide the possibility to do real-time validation of the Digital Credential status.
-To support the real-time status validation use cases, a Wallet can implement strategy to request a new Status Assertion before sending it to the Verifier.
+To support the real-time status validation use cases, a Wallet MAY implement strategy to request a new Status Assertion before sending it to the Verifier.

 # Requirements